USF-Water-Institute/GeoLocateBatchProcessing/readme.md

 # Batch processing Files using GeoLocate Web Services

-Processing Geo location for a CSV file using the [GeoLocate Webservice JSON Wrapper](http://www.geo-locate.org/files/glcJSON.pdf).
+Processing Geo location for a CSV file using the [GeoLocate Webservice JSON Wrapper](http://www.geo-locate.org/files/glcJSON.pdf) in NodeJS.

 Sample CSV file used for processing can be found [here](./sample.csv)